 Jonathan will be taking up his post on a full time basis in April 2020.

-David Jago joins the management team at Oldham as Interim Director of Finance.
+David Jago joins the management team at Oldham as Director of Finance/ Chief Officer.
 He has previously been Director of Finance at a number of Trusts including Wirral University Teaching Hospital FT, Liverpool Heart and Chest FT and Tameside FT.

 David is a member of the Chartered Institute of Public Finance and Accountancy, qualifying in 1991, graduating from the Mersey Regional Health Authority Financial Management Training programme.
 David holds 30 years’ experience of working in the health service, predominantly within the acute sector.
 He also has a BA (Hons) degree in Economics.

 Mark Warren - Managing Director for Health and Social Care Community Services